CSCfi/Kielipankki-utilities/docs/howto_maintain_resources_lists.md

 Go to the excel sheet, mark and copy all (!) rows from the tab `obj_new` and add them to WordPress into the big empty box.
 Click 'replace existing table' and select the table 'new corpora'.
 Press 'Upload'.
 Now the changed table is already published, but not yet in alphabetical order!
-Go to the top of the table, click 'A - row up (small triangle').
+Go to the top of the table, click 'A - row up' (small triangle).
 Wait until the order of the lines has changed and save the change.
 Upload again and check the content on the [portal page for the upcoming corpora](https://www.kielipankki.fi/corpora/forthcoming/).

 To change the table 'all corpora', go to 'import new table' on the left.
 In the excel sheet, mark and copy all (!) rows of `obj_prod` and paste to the manual import box.
 Click 'replace existing table' and select the table 'all corpora' this time.
 Press 'Upload'.
 Now the changed table is already published, but not yet in alphabetical order!
-Go to the top of the table, click 'A - row up (small triangle').
+Go to the top of the table, click 'A - row up' (small triangle).
 Wait until the order of the lines has changed and save the change.
 Upload again and check the content on the [portal page of published corpora](https://www.kielipankki.fi/corpora/).